perey/pegl/README.rst

 ----------

 Releases in this series will provide a wrapper that is Pythonic, but still fairly low-level, and the API is not guaranteed to be stable.
-At present, the only thing lacking for the code to reach a release in this series is thorough testing.

 ----------
 1.x series